lraveri/grafana-demo/README.md

 ## 🎯 What You'll Learn

 - How to set up log streaming to Grafana Cloud Loki
-- Creating comprehensive dashboards for API monitoring
+- Creating comprehensive dashboards on Grafana
-- Setting up alerts for error spikes and performance issues
+- Setting up alerts for error spikes and fatal errors
-- Analyzing database performance and query patterns
-- Monitoring traffic patterns and system health

 ## 🚀 Quick Start